Vincent-Maladiere/my_collections/README.md

 # my_collections
-Implementing the missing DefaultOrderedDict from collections It combines both the advantages of defaultdict and OrderedDict.
+Implementing the missing DefaultOrderedDict from collections.

+It combines both the advantages of defaultdict and OrderedDict.

 I personally found them particularly useful to store time-period dictionnaries of statistics, which must be stored in the right ordered using date for keys.